 Rucker MD Plastic Surgery – Eau Claire, WI Plastic Surgeon

 Trained in the Midwest, Dr. Joseph Rucker earned his medical degree through Michigan State University College of Human Medicine and has been in private practice in Wisconsin for more than 30 years.
-Dr. Rucker serves his patients at Plastic Surgery Clinic of Eau Claire or Enza Medispa in Eau Claire, or River Falls Medical Clinic.
+Dr. Rucker serves his patients at Plastic Surgery Clinic of Eau Claire or Enza Medispa in Eau Claire.
 The doctor has extensive experience, and has performed more than 10,000 plastic surgery and reconstructive procedures for patients.
 Dr. Rucker is board certified by the American Board of Plastic Surgery, and maintains membership status with prominent groups in American medicine.